GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Ah_item/index.md

 ---

 Identifies an instance of a parallel_for_work_item function object executing at each point in a local range passed to a parallel_for_work_item call.
 It encapsulates enough information to identify the work-item's local and global items according to the information given to parallel_for_work_group (physical ids) as well as the work-item's logical local items in the flexible range.
-All returned item objects are offset-less.
+All returned item objects are offset-less. dimensionsNumber of dimensions of the h_item object

 Defined in base.h